 The Domain project contains all entities and no business logic.
-In my microservice, this is only the Customer or Order entity.
+In my microservices, this is only the Customer or Order entity.

 The Messaging.Send project contains everything I need to send Customer objects to a RabbitMQ queue.
 I will talk about the specifics of the implementation in a later post.

-The Service project is split into Command and Query.
+The Service project is split into Commands and Queries.
 This is how CQRS separates the concerns of reading and writing data.
 I will go into the details in a later post.
 For now, all you have to know is that commands write data and queries read data.
 A query consists of a query and a handler.
 The query indicates what action should be executed and the handler implements this action.
-The same for the command
+The commands follow the same principle.

 The handler often calls the repository to retrieve or change data.

 For my tests, I like to create a test project for each normal project whereas the name is the same except that I add .Test at the end.
 I use xUnit, FakeItEasy, and FluentAssertions.
 Currently, there are no tests for the RabbitMQ logic.

 In the previous section I only talked about the Customer service but the Order service has the same structure and should be easy to understand.